FrivalszkyP/uvalidator/README.md

 These inconsitencies or strange behaviours found so far:

 * Fix min and max validators
-* General required group validator
+* More general required group validator